mehdi6510/UserManagement/README.md

 ## Acknowledgments

-* This is sample crud app and you can expand and complete it and learn
-* to code and bootstrap an application with Spring Boot 2 and Angular 8.
+This is sample CRUD app and you can expand it to learn how to bootstrap an application with Spring Boot 2 and Angular 8.

-* Thanks.
-<a href='#'>please review my works here</a>
+##### Best Regards